-We have met 6 times with Juliet Seymour, had numerous email conversations and we look forward to working closely with Juliet and her colleagues under the duty to support.
+We held regular meetings with Juliet Seymour, had numerous email conversations and we look forward to working closely with Juliet and her colleagues under the duty to support.
 For example, the Local Authority providing technical advice on planning issues, including access to the Local Authority evidence base.
 The types of support that are appropriate are outlined in the Locality route map.